Sixth probe opened into Peruvian president after relative detained

 Castillo is already the subject of five other criminal probes for graft and for allegedly plagiarizing his university thesis, and has survived two impeachment attempts since taking office in July last year.

-Peru’s public prosecutor has started a preliminary investigation into Castillo and his former Housing Minister Geiner Alvarado “for an alleged crime… in the form of criminal organization,” the public ministry, which oversees the work of the prosecutor, said on Twitter.
+Peru’s public prosecutor has decided to open a preliminary investigation into Castillo and his former Housing Minister Geiner Alvarado “for an alleged crime… in the form of criminal organization,” the prosecutor’s office said on Twitter.

 The investigation, it added, targets contracts awarded in the provinces of Chota-Cajamarca, where Castillo is originally from, and Cajatambo-Lima, north of the capital.

-The arrests this week of Castillo’s sister-in-law Yenifer Paredes, businessmen brothers Hugo and Anggi Espino, and mayor Jose Nenil Medina of Anguia in Cajamarca, are related to the same probe.
+The arrests this week of Castillo’s sister-in-law Yenifer Paredes, businessmen brothers Hugo and Anggi Espino, and mayor Jose Nenil Medina of Anguia in Cajamarca, are related to the same investigation.

-The group is accused of participating in a network of corruption and money laundering that prosecutors allege was headed by the Peruvian president.
+The four stand accused of participating in a network of corruption and money laundering that prosecutors allege was headed by the Peruvian president.

+Paredes appeared before a judge on Thursday, where her lawyers asked for her 10-day preliminary detention to be replaced with a “less burdensome” measure, given that she had tested positive for Covid-19.

+The request was denied, with the judge ruling she was receiving appropriate care in isolation from others.

 Castillo, serving a five-year term that ends in 2026, cannot be tried while in office.